cs10/fa18/checkoffs.md

 * What is the difference between = and == in python?
 * Show us the result of running the autograder.
-* What is a directory?
+* What is a dictionary?
 * What does 0-indexing mean?

 **Self-Check Questions**

 * How to open the Python interpreter and run a script.
-* How do you make a directory, enter a directory, and check what is inside your current directory?
+* How do you make a dictionary, enter a dictionary, and check what is inside your current dictionary?
 * How do you define a function in python?

 ## Lab 17: Besides Blocks: Text Processing in Python {#lab17}